 With over 60 providers in Texas and hundreds of energy plans available, finding the right plan for your household might seem challenging.

-Finding the right electricity plan involves comparing rates according to your usage history.
+Finding the right electricity plan involves comparing rates based on your usage history.
 While this might seem complex at first, it’s quite simple.

 If you’re new to this process, don’t worry.
 We’re here to help you learn how to compare electric rates and select the best option for your household.

-For those switching providers, begin by learning how to compare rates with your usage history.
+For those switching providers, compare rates with your kWh usage history.

-If you’re moving into a new home, learn how to quickly start electric service for your new residence.
+If you’re moving into a new home, learn how to start electric service for your new residence quickly.

 Texas Electric Utility Rates